TheNeoBurn/KidsPatch_WS2812/README.md

 The code implements the following features:

-- Auto-standby after a defined time (into low-power mode)
+- Auto-sleep-mode after a defined time (into low-power mode)
-- Standby by long-pressing the pushbutton
+- Sleep-mode by long-pressing the pushbutton
-- Wake-up from standby with pushbutton via low-power interrupt
+- Wake-up from sleep-mode with pushbutton via low-power interrupt
 - A custom heart animation with red-pink color shifting
 - A sine-wave rainbow animation
 - A custom animation with a dog repeating a part of the animation